RobotsGo/AlphaBot2/README.md

 ~~Logo overlay on video stream~~
 Use the IR sensors
 Share data between the controller application and the streamer application (colour, speed modes)
-Get images and videos of unit in action
+~~Get images and videos of unit in action~~
-Sort out rpi os install/script for GameHat + AB2
+~~Sort out rpi os install/script for GameHat + AB2~~
+Improve camera streaming performance - investagate other ways
 Remove the semi transparent effect on the opencv overlay
 Build all this in to a wiki